 How is the programme being funded and by whom?

 This project is fully funded by the Cornwall and Isles of Scilly Local Enterprise Partnership Growth Deal Fund - £606,610 and the European Regional Development Fund - £2,426,440.
-The EU funding will be underwritten by the UK Treasury in any Brexit scenario.
+The EU funding has been underwritten by the UK Treasury.
 The Council of the Isles of Scilly is the recipient of this funding and GO-EV has been developed under the wider Smart Islands programme.

 Who is responsible for delivering the project?

-The project is managed by the Council of the Isles of Scilly and is being delivered by two project partners: The Isles of Scilly Community Venture and Hitachi Europe Ltd.
+The project is managed by the Council of the Isles of Scilly and was delivered by two project partners: The Isles of Scilly Community Venture and Hitachi Europe Ltd.